 See below for additional information about toll classes and paying violations.

 Cameras take a picture of your license tag as you go through a toll booth lane.
-If we do not receive a signal from a transponder, and cannot match your license plate to an active account, an unpaid toll notice will be mailed at the address of the owner of the vehicle on file with the Pennsylvania Department of Highway Safety and Motor Vehicles, in compliance with Pennsylvania Statute.
+If a signal is not received from a transponder or you do not have a pre-paid toll-by-plate account, an unpaid toll notice will be mailed at the address of the owner of the vehicle on file with the Pennsylvania Department of Highway Safety and Motor Vehicles, in compliance with Pennsylvania Statute.
 Failure to comply with the unpaid toll notice may result in the issuance of a Uniform Traffic Citation.

 As of January 3, 2016, drivers coming into Pennsylvania from New Jersey across the Delaware River Bridge, who do not have an E-ZPass, will be sent a Toll-By-Plate invoice.
 This electronic tolling for the DRB began on January 3, 2016.
 The toll invoice will be mailed to the registered owner of the vehicle.
 Failure to pay the Toll-By-Place invoice may result in the issuance of a Uniform Traffic Citation.

 If you are not an E-ZPass or IPass account holder and find yourself in an unattended, dedicated E-ZPass lane, please continue through the toll plaza.
 Do not stop and back up, as it is unsafe.

 Mail toll payments or toll violation payments within ten (10) days to the following address, making certain to include vehicle information, including your license plate number:

 To check on the status of a payment or to resolve any questions, please call

 When you use the Pennsylvania Turnpike, you may pay with pay with cash, pay online or use an IPass or E-ZPass Transponder.